keboola/connection-docs/extractors/storage/bigquery/index.md

 The BigQuery extractor loads data from [BigQuery](https://cloud.google.com/bigquery/) and brings it into Keboola Connection (KBC).

-To work with Google BigQuery, create an account and [enable billing](https://cloud.google.com/bigquery/public-data/).
+To work with Google BigQuery, create an account and [enable billing](https://cloud.google.com/billing/docs/how-to/modify-project).
-Querying public data is only [free up to 1TB a month](https://cloud.google.com/bigquery/public-data/).
 Then create a Google Storage Bucket as a temporary storage for off-loading the data from BigQuery.

 ## Create Bucket